Less than truckload (LTL) shipping is a cost-effective and efficient way to move orders that do not take up a full truck's worth of space.

 1. National LTL Carriers

 National LTL carriers provide coast-to-coast and border-to-border coverage.
-They operate dense freight networks that run on hub-and-spoke models of drivers and terminals.
+They operate dense freight networks that usually run on a hub-and-spoke model of terminals and drivers.

-Some carriers’ networks may have coverage voids where no service is provided — in these cases, they may rely on partner carriers to provide seamless service.
+Some carriers’ networks may have coverage voids where no service is provided — in these cases, they may rely on partner carriers to provide final delivery service.

 National Carriers are large, often publicly traded companies with sophisticated business operations.
-Along with Regional carriers, are the most common type of LTL carriers.
+They are the most common and recognizable type of LTL carriers.

-Examples: ABF Freight, YRC, Old Dominion Freight Line
+Examples: Estes Express Lines, R&L, YRC, Old Dominion Freight Line

 When to use National LTL Carriers: